warren-gates/code-creator/docs/index.md

 ### Use
 #### Task Creation
 New tasks are created in settings under File -> Settings -> Tools -> codeCreator -> Tasks.
 The left list pane displays tasks.
-The '+' button create a new task, the '-' button deletes the currently selected task, and the wrench button has a dropdown for importing or exporting tasks.
+The '+' button creates a new task, the '-' button deletes the currently selected task, and the wrench button has a dropdown for importing or exporting tasks.
 To the right of the list pane is a text box for the task's name and tabs for setting Sources and Templates.

 Create a new task by clicking the '+' button and give it a unique name.
 The name is what displays in the IntelliJ/Android Studio Generate list.